Home > Programs > Education

 In a 2016 report entitled, “Improving Music Education for Hispanic Students,” the National Association for Music Education (NAfME) declared that “music curricula must … adapt to our diverse cultures.”
 Even as the number of Hispanic students in U.S. schools continues to grow, the organization worries that not enough is being done to provide these students with an education in music that is at the same level as that of white students.

 As much as we applaud NAfME for having recognized the educational needs of such a large segment of the student population, we find that their solution, which, for example, is for teachers to lead their classrooms in various activities related to Hispanic music, such as making a güiro, maracas or panpipes, is woefully myopic.
 And in general, are we not doing a disservice to our students by focusing only on the so-called “national” (or traditional) music of each country, that is, the largely unwritten music performed by musicians who learn it by rote?
-We surely wouldn’t teach European music this way.
+We surely wouldn’t teach European music this way would we?

 A Different Point of View.